DEVELOPED WITH BENJAMIN LIGNEL IN COLLABORATION WITH NORWEGIAN CRAFTS

 Gender and adornment research, documentation archive from San Francisco field trip, November 2016, photo: Lignel / Wiggers.
 This research was supported by a Craft Research Fund grant from The Center for Craft, Creativity & Design, Inc., which was administered by Art Jewelry Forum.

-PRAKSIS’s 9th residency, Adornment and Gender: Engaging Conversation is developed with artist, writer and curator Benjamin Lignel, in collaboration with Norwegian Crafts.
-The residency will take place in Oslo from 23 April – 3 June 2018, with intensive collective activity taking place in two sessions (i) 23 April - 4 May and (ii) 21 May - 3 June.
-Selected residents have the option to stay in Oslo for the entire duration, or to commute for each of the two sessions (further details below).
+PRAKSIS’s 9th residency, Adornment and Gender: Engaging Conversation was developed with artist, writer and curator Benjamin Lignel, in collaboration with Norwegian Crafts.
+The residency took place in Oslo from 23 April – 3 June 2018, with intensive collective activity taking place in two sessions (i) 23 April - 4 May and (ii) 21 May - 3 June.

 Over the past two years, Benjamin Lignel has been researching together with Namita Wiggers.
 This duo are interested in how gender politics are intertwined with material practices of creating, putting on, customising, mixing adornment.
 They have been talking, with performers, thinkers, artists, collectors, dealers, asking them how adornment has informed their professional and or private lives, and how it contributes to (their) performance of gender.

-In positioning the focus of this research centred residency, Benjamin writes:
+In positioning the focus of this research centered residency, Benjamin wrote:

 “There is some urgency in documenting the role jewellery plays in individual expressions of gender, and making conversation around jewellery as a means to enforce and disrupt norms: we would like to understand how personal his and her stories mesh with social policies and body politics to inform the polyphony of adornment strategies.
 This may be achieved by interviewing subjects, photographing them, or asking them to share documents from their archives.